 The Collaborative on Academic Careers in Higher Education (COACHE), based at the Harvard Graduate School of Education, is a research initiative and membership organization that gathers benchmarking data on best practices for recruitment and retention of faculty.
 The core component of COACHE is a survey with robust analysis designed to provide information about faculty experiences at their campus.
 COACHE’s institutional reports are powerful tools campus leadership uses to strengthen the university’s capacity to identify the drivers of faculty success and to implement informed changes.
 For more information, visit Harvard Graduate School of Education's COACHE website.

-The 2012 COACHE survey response rate among RIT’s tenured faculty was 59%, which exceeded that of the total COACHE cohort (50%).
+The inaugural COACHE survey response rate among RIT’s tenure-track faculty was 59%, which exceeded that of the total COACHE cohort (50%).
 RIT’s non-tenure track response rate was 46%, matching the total cohort response rate in that category at the 11 other participating institutions.
-2012 survey results are available on this on the right of this web page.
+Results of the survey noted areas of concern related to promotion and tenure policy clarity, post-tenure mentoring, and faculty appreciation and recognition.
+Survey results are available on the right sidebar.

 The documents below require your RIT UserID and password to access:

 2013 Survey Results